artisansdk/cqrs/readme.md

 - `CQRS::until($event, $payload)` to compose a before event with the payload and fire it using the dispatcher.

-`ArtisanSdk\CQRS\Traits\Handle` is a trait that can be used by commands to implement the `ArtisanSdk\Contracts\Handler` interface such that an event object may be passed to the `handle()` method of a command and the command be ran through the command dispatcher using the properties of the event as the arguments.
+`ArtisanSdk\CQRS\Traits\Handle` is a trait that can be used by commands to implement the `ArtisanSdk\Contracts\CQRS\Handler` interface such that an event object may be passed to the `handle()` method of a command and the command be ran through the command dispatcher using the properties of the event as the arguments.
 Additionally if the command is queueable then the execution of the command will be deferred as a queued